-Class size: 15 students
+Administrative Internship class size: 15 students

 Location: Jacksonville, Florida

-Spring 2022 Administrative and Public Health* Internship application timeline
+2022 Administrative and Public Health Internship application timeline

-To apply for this program, students must be enrolled in a health administration, business administration, or public health baccalaureate or master's program at an affiliated institution:
+To apply for this program, students must be enrolled in a health administration, business administration, or public health baccalaureate or master's program at an affiliated institution.

 A one-time affiliation agreement can be created contingent upon acceptance and university consensuses.

 The internship must be required by your institution for degree credit.
 You must successfully complete the required pre-professional and professional college coursework at your college or university before you are eligible to complete the internship.

 During the application window, complete the following steps to apply: